datalad-handbook/book/docs/basics/101-133-containersrun.rst

 without the need to modify the software environment of the machine the container runs on.
-Thus, containers are ideal to encapsulate the software environment and share it together with the analysis code and data to ensure computational reproducibility of your analyses.
+Thus, containers are ideal to encapsulate the software environment and share it together with the analysis code and data to ensure computational reproducibility of your analyses, or to create a suitable software environment on a computer that you do not have permissions to deploy software on.

 There are a number of different tools to create and use containers, with `Docker <https://www.docker.com/>`_ being one of the most well-known of them.
-While being a powerful tool, it can not be used on high performance computing (HPC) infrastructure [#f2]_.
+While being a powerful tool, it is only rarely used on high performance computing (HPC) infrastructure [#f2]_.
 An alternative is `Singularity <https://sylabs .io/docs/>`_.
 Both of these tools share core terminology: